magento/devdocs/guides/v2.3/graphql/queries/customer-cart.md

 The `customerCart` query differs from the `cart` query in the following ways:

--  The `customerCart` qeury must be run on behalf of a logged-in customer.
+-  The `customerCart` query must be run on behalf of a logged-in customer.
 If you run this query on behalf of a guest, an exception will be thrown.
 -  The `cart` query requires a `cart_id` value as input.
 The `customerCart` query does not take any input parameters.

 You can define the query to return the `cart_id` attribute.
 You can use the value of the `cart_id` attribute as the `destination_cart_id` input parameter in the `mergeCarts` mutation.
 (The `mergeCarts` mutation provides the ability to merge a guest cart with the logged-in customer's cart.)